gnarzilla/proxy.deadlight/README.md

 ```
 The proxy will establish a secure TLS connection to the upstream IMAP server and tunnel the data.

-#### Example 3: IMAPS Secure Tunnel
-...
-The proxy will establish a secure TLS connection to the upstream IMAP server and tunnel the data.

 #### Example 4: FTP Passive Mode Proxying
 Connect to the proxy with a full-featured FTP client like FileZilla or `lftp`, using `localhost` as the host and `8080` as the port.
 The proxy will handle the `PASV` command and correctly rewrite the data connection address.